Neiliezhü Üsou Memorial Award for Music

-Rev. Dr. Neiliezhü Üsou Memorial Award for Music is a prestigious music award given annually by the Rev. Dr. Neiliezhü Üsou Memorial Society and approved by the Nagaland Board of School Education (NBSE).
-The award is named after the late Rev. Dr. Neiliezhü Üsou for his tremendous contribution to the growth of music in Nagaland.
-It was instituted in 2009 and is an annual recognition given to the HSLC subject topper in Music under NBSE.
-This award carries a citation and cash money of 15,000 (Fifteen thousand Indian Rupees).
-Cash money was revised to 25,000 (Twenty Five thousand Indian Rupees) in 2020.
+Rev. Dr. Neiliezhü Üsou Memorial Award for Music was a music award given annually by the Rev. Dr. Neiliezhü Üsou Memorial Society and approved by the Nagaland Board of School Education (NBSE).
+The award was named after the late Rev. Dr. Neiliezhü Üsou for his contribution to the growth of music in Nagaland.

+History

+The award was instituted in 2009 and was an annual recognition given to the HSLC subject topper in Music under NBSE.
+The award carried a citation and cash money of ₹15,000 (Fifteen thousand Indian Rupees).
+Cash money was revised to ₹25,000 (Twenty Five thousand Indian Rupees) in 2020.
+The last awardee was granted in 2021.

 Award recipients

 † Multiple subject toppers in that year.
-All recipients are awarded 15,000 (revised to 25,000 in 2020) along with citation and memento.